Secure CheckoutPersonal information is secured with SSL technology.

 5. Stressor Processes and Effects on Neurobiological Functioning

 7. Prenatal and Early Postnatal Influences on Health

 - Academic Press

 - Paperback ISBN:

-Canada Research Chair in Behavioral Neuroscience, Department of Neuroscience, Carleton University, Ottawa, Ontario, Canada
+Canada Research Chair in Behavioral Neuroscience, Department of Neuroscience, Carleton University, Ottawa, ONT, Canada

 My research is focused upon how interactions between the brain and immune system may influence the development of psychiatric and neurological conditions.
 In particular, how stressors impact upon neuro-immune communication to promote emotional and behavioural disturbances.
 Current projects are also exploring how environmental factors and immune insults may cause brain inflammation that contributes to neurodegeneration.